neemzy/gitlab-team-dashboard/README.md

 - `projectIds`: by default, only group milestones are fetched; enable project milestones individually here
 - `labelsToExclude`: a regex to exclude issues bearing matching labels (leave blank to disable)
 - `orphanIssues`: whether to show issues not belonging to an active milestone on the Members tab
+- `selfAssignedIssues`: whether to show self-opened issues in the "assigned issues" section
+- `selfAssignedMergeRequests`: whether to show self-opened merge requests in the "assigned MRs" section
 - `wipMergeRequests`: whether to show "WIP" merge requests on the Members tab
-- `selfAssignedMergeRequests`: whether to show self-opened merge requests in the "assigned MRs" section
 - `logoURL`: URL of the logo displayed at the top (defaults to a Gitlab logo)

 ## Develop